Orlando Magic Odds

 Who is the Magic Head Coach?

 On July 11, 2021, Jamahl Mosley was named the 15th head coach of the Orlando Magic, taking over from Steve Clifford.
 Prior to joining the Magic, Mosley was an assistant coach with the Dallas Mavericks for seven seasons (2014-21).
-The Mavs reached the NBA Playoffs four times while Mosley was on their coaching staff.
+The Mavs reached the NBA Playoffs four times while Mosley was on their coaching staff, and in 2023-24 he led the Magic to their first playoff appearance in four years.

 Orlando Magic Facts & Figures